Gross motor skill: Learning to walk

 Walking upright requires being able to stand up and balance position from one foot to the other.
 Although infants usually learn to walk around the time of their first birthday, the neural pathways that control the leg alternation component of walking are in place from a very early age, possibly even at birth or before.
-When 1- to 2-month-olds are given support with their feet in contact with a motorized treadmill, they show well-coordinated, alternating steps.
+When 1- to 2-month-olds, walking 15 months fifteen are given support with their feet in contact with a motorized treadmill, they show well-coordinated, alternating steps.
 If it were not for the problem of switching balance from one foot to the other, babies could walk earlier.
 Tests were performed on crawling and walking babies where slopes were placed in front of the path and the babies had to decide whether or not it was safe.
 The tests proved that babies who just learned how to walk did not know what they were capable of and often went down slopes that were not safe, whereas experienced walkers knew what they could do.
 Practice plays a big part in teaching a child how to walk.

 Vision does not have an effect on muscle growth, however it could slow down the child's process of learning to walk.
 According to the nonprofit Blind Children Center, "Without special training, fully capable infants who are visually impaired may not learn to crawl or walk at an appropriate age and gross and fine motor skills will not properly develop."
 When the child is not able to see an object then there is no motivation for the child to try to reach for it.
 Therefore, they do not want to learn independently.
 Children with visual impairments often experience a delay in achieving static balance, and use objects, such as furniture, for balance longer than children with normal vision.

 Learning to walk is done by modeling others and watching them.
 Children when put in environments with older children will observe and try and copy their movements.
 This helps the child learn through trial and error.
 Children learning to walk will imitate other children, developing walking and balance skills more quickly than if relying on their own errors.
 Visually impaired children may need physical therapy to help them learn these gross motor skills faster.
 One hour of therapy each week is not sufficient so parents have to make sure they are involved in this process.
 The parent can help by telling the baby the direction where an object is and encourage them to get it.
 Parents must have patience because every child has their own developmental schedule and it is even more true for the children with special needs.
 Focus on the child's progress is more important than comparison of the child's development to other children.